Urbana, Illinois Natural Systems Quantified

 • Piezometers, inclinometers, strain gauges

-• Distributed fiber-optic sensing
+• Vehicle-mounted sensing platforms

 • In-situ testing (CPT, DMT, SPT)